-French Retail Banking Societe Generale Network and Credit du Nord In a challenging environment (regulatory constraints, low inflation, historically low rates), ongoing efforts to shift operations and relationship banking at Societe Generale and Credit du Nord towards a digital model Confirmation of Boursorama's customer acquisition plan International Retail Banking & Financial Services Europe Continued adaptation of our models to capture growth potential in the region and consolidate the competitive positions of our operations Strict discipline applied to operating expenses and normalisation of cost of risk Russia Continued development of activities in Russia Strict discipline applied to operating expenses and cost of risk Africa, Mediterranean Basin and Overseas Continued development of Societe Generale's sales network and expansion of services through the mobile banking offer Continued focus on operating efficiency Insurance Reinforcement of integrated bank insurance model and continued dynamic growth in France and abroad in synergy with the retail banking network, Private Banking and financial services to businesses (1) Equipment and Vendor Finance Consolidation of leadership in these corporate financing businesses Recovery of profitability by continuing to focus on activities with the best risk/reward Strict discipline applied to operating expenses Auto Leasing Financial Reinforcement of leadership of ALD relative to solutions of mobility and continued growth for strategic partners and for long-time leasing to retail customers Services Continued focus on operating efficiency Global Banking and Investor S olutions After the significant drop in revenues linked to the Covid-19 crisis, particularly in the Investment Solutions activities, adaptation of the market activities to a competitive environment under pressure and continued business and regulatory investments Global Markets and Investor Services Consolidation of market-leading franchises (equities) particularly through the integration of Commerzbank's Equity Markets and Commodities activities, with an increase in revenues on listed products Continued of optimisation measures and investments in information systems Financing and Advisory Continuation of origination momentum of financing activities Consolidation of market-leading franchises (commodity and structured financing) Progressive normalisation of cost of risk despite challenging economic conditions Asset and Wealth Management Consolidation of commercial and operational efficiency in Wealth Management in a constrained environment and continued development of synergies with retail bank network
+French Retail Banking France Networks • In a challenging environment (regulatory constraints, low rates), ongoing efforts to shift operations and relationship banking at Societe Generale and Credit du Nord towards a digital model, and implementation of the project to merge the two retail banking networks Confirmation of Boursorama's customer acquisition plan International Retail Banking & F Financial Services Europe Continued adaptation of our models to capture growth potential in the region and consolidate the competitive positions of our operations Strict discipline applied to operating expenses and normalisation of cost of risk Russia Continued development of activities in Russia by continuing to focus on activities with the best rentability and risk/reward Strict discipline applied to operating expenses and cost of risk Africa, Mediterranean Basin Continued development of Societe Generale's sales network and Overseas Continued focus on operating efficiency (automatisation, dematerialisation, digitalisation and mutualisation initiatives) Insurance Reinforcement of integrated bank insurance model and continued dynamic growth in France and abroad in synergy with the retail banking network, Private Banking and financial services to businesses (1) Consolidation of leadership in these corporate financing businesses Equipment and Vendor Finance Recovery of profitability by continuing to focus on activities with the best risk/reward Strict discipline applied to operating expenses and scarce resources Auto Leasing Financial Services Reinforcement of ALD position at the heart of the evolving mobility world and strengthening of competitive edge to become a fully integrated sustainable mobility provider and the global leader in its industry g a care Continued growth for strategic partners and for long-tearm renting to retail customers Continued focus on operating efficiency Global Banking and Investor Sc olutions Global Markets and Investor Thanks to the restructuring initiated in 2019, better balance of the portfolio of businesses securing future revenues and enabling an optimisation of resources utilisation in a standardised market context.
+Services Consolidation of market-leading franchises (equities) and growth mainly supported by financing and investment solutions activities.
+Continued optimisation measures and investments in information systems Consolidation of origination momentum of financing activities Financing and Advisory Consolidation of market-leading franchises (commodity and structured financing) Progressive normalisation of cost of risk in improved economic conditions Asset and Wealth Management Consolidation of commercial and operational efficiency in Wealth Management in an improved economic environment and continued development of synergies with retail banking network Divestment of most of Lyxor's asset management activities

-(1) The impacts of the new IFRS 17 standard have not been incorporated into the trajectory of the Insurance CGU, as the methodological options have not been stabilised.
+(1) The impacts of the new IFRS 17 standard, which will come into force from 1 January 2023, have been incorporated into the budget trajectory of the Insurance CGU.

-During the first half of 2020, the tests carried out led to the impairment of all goodwill allocated to the Global Markets and Investor Services CGU for an amount of EUR 684 million presented in value adjustment on goodwill line in the income statement.
+The tests carried out led to the impairment of a part goodwill allocated to the Africa, Mediterranean Basin and Overseas CGU for an amount of EUR 114 million presented in value adjustment on goodwill line in the income statement.

-For other CGUs, the tests carried out at 31 December 2020 show that the recoverable amount remains higher than the book value.
+For other CGUs, the tests carried out at 31 December 2021 show that the recoverable amount remains higher than the book value.